bethz/ManagerReadme/README.md

   - Please pay attention to your calendar and use whatever notification system works for you.
 There is nothing worse than having a meeting and spending 5 minutes while we IM/Text people to see if they are joining the call.
   - If you are unable to attend a meeting, please let the organizer know
 - We will listen to each other and not interrupt.
-- Not need to agree but disagree in an agreeable manner.
+- No need to agree but disagree in an agreeable manner.
 - We will make sure everyone has had a chance to speak.
 - We will speak respectfully to each other.
   - Be mindful of our humor.